jesskelsall/astarus/storylines/ended/escaping-the-desert.md

 ### [MC02](../../sessions/MC02.md)

-The [Fall of Chausain Memory Sphere](../../items/artifacts-of-oonar/memory-spheres/fall-of-chausain-memory-sphere.md) malfunctions, spitting the [Memories of Chausain](../../campaigns/C3-memories-of-chausain.md) party out into the middle of the Kas'ran Desert after they are ejected from its pocket dimension due to falling unconscious.
+[Mémoire de Défaite](../../items/echneshment/memory-spheres/memoire-de-defaite.md) malfunctions, spitting the [Memories of Chausain](../../campaigns/C3-memories-of-chausain.md) party out into the middle of the Kas'ran Desert after they are ejected from its pocket dimension due to falling unconscious.

 They find themselves waking up face down in the sand in the middle of a sunny day, sweltering in the heat.
 Looking around they find no signs of anything but dunes as far as the eye can see.